ytyulkinaxway/axway-open-docs/content/en/docs/central/secure_api_jwt.md

 ## Review

-You have learned how to secure your API with a JWT token in AMPLIFY Central.
+You have learned how to secure your API with a JWT token in Amplify Central.